 Today I was deeply sadden by the news that Doug Goins had succumbed to his three year struggle with cancer.
 Like many people, and especially Candy, I will miss him, and look forward to seeing him in the next life.
-As I pedaled my way into work today I couldn’t stop thinking about the powerful influence Doug and Candy had on my life.
+As I pedaled my way into work today I couldn’t stop crying and thinking about the powerful influence Doug and Candy had on my life.
+In the midst of the sadness, there was also a joy and thankfulness for Doug’s amazing life.
 Here are a number of things that came to my mind.

 Help Adapting to the Bay Area

-After a number of months living in Palo Alto I found myself feeling frustrated.
+After living in Palo Alto for a few months I found myself feeling frustrated.
 Doug said “You are suffering culture shock”.
 I said “that can’t be true, I love it here” Doug then helped me see how there were things in the Bay Area culture that didn’t fit with my values and previous experience.
 He encouraged me to adjust my expectations, but also to hold onto things that were valuable, even if they didn’t “fit in” with Bay Area culture.

 For example, I was used to spontaneously getting together with people in Columbus.
 In the Bay Area it seemed like no one was prepared to do something spontaneously.
 I would suggest getting together with someone, and they would pull out their Day Planner and say “I have 1.5 hours free three thursdays from now at 7pm.
 Should I pencil you in?”
 Doug’s response was different.
 Like others he was often busy, but he said “I would love to join you but I already have something scheduled tonight, but please keep inviting me to do things spontaneously, and please continue to invite others to do things spontaneously because this is something our community needs.”
-I took Doug’s encouragement to heart in two ways.
+Doug provided a great example of caring for others and making space for them.
+Though he was unable to respond to spontaneous invitations, Doug was wonderfully hospitable and made a point to welcome me, and many other people into his life.
+I took Doug’s encouragement to heart in three ways.
 The first was I continued to invite people to do things spontaneously.
-Second, I purposely left 2-3 nights unscheduled each week, so there would be room to be available to others when unexpected things came up.
+Second, I purposely left a couple of nights unscheduled each week, so there would be room to be available to others when unexpected things came up, to have margin.
+Third, I tried to invite at least one person to come over for dinner each week.

 A Model of Trusting People and God